Avneet-Lamba06/webwisom/README.md

 # WEBWISDOM

 ## Description
-Website of the restaurant with variety of cuisine.
+Website of the restaurant with variety of cuisine.Different menus to explore.

 ## How to Run
 1. Clone the repository: